Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

-Respiratory infection is a leading cause of seeking medical care in returning travelers and has been reported to occur in up to 20% of all travelers.
-Thus, respiratory infections may be almost as common as travelers’ diarrhea.
+Respiratory infection is a leading cause of seeking medical care in returning travelers and has been reported to occur in up to 20% of all travelers, which is almost as common as travelers’ diarrhea.
 Upper respiratory infection is more common than lower respiratory infection.
 In general, the types of respiratory infections that affect travelers are similar to those in nontravelers, and exotic causes are rare.

-Viral pathogens are the most common cause of respiratory infection in travelers; causative agents include coronavirus, adenovirus, rhinovirus, influenza virus, parainfluenza virus, human metapneumovirus, and respiratory syncytial virus.
-Bacterial pathogens are less common but include Streptococcus pneumoniae, Mycoplasma pneumoniae, Haemophilus influenzae, and Chlamydophila pneumoniae.
+Viral pathogens are the most common cause of respiratory infection in travelers; causative agents include rhinovirus, respiratory syncytial virus, influenza virus, parainfluenza virus, human metapneumovirus, adenovirus, and coronavirus.
+Bacterial pathogens are less common and include Streptococcus pneumoniae, Mycoplasma pneumoniae, Haemophilus influenzae, and Chlamydophila pneumoniae.
 Coxiella burnetii and Legionella pneumophila can also cause outbreaks of respiratory illness.
 Respiratory infection due to viral pathogens may lead to bacterial sinusitis, bronchitis, or pneumonia.

 RISK FOR TRAVELERS

-Outbreaks are usually associated with common exposure in hotels and cruise ships or among tour groups.
-A few pathogens have been associated with outbreaks in travelers, including influenza virus, L. pneumophila, severe acute respiratory syndrome (SARS) coronavirus, and Histoplasma capsulatum.
+Reported outbreaks are usually associated with common exposure in hotels and cruise ships or among tour groups.
+A few pathogens have been associated with outbreaks in travelers, including influenza virus, L. pneumophila, and Histoplasma capsulatum.
 The peak influenza season in the temperate Northern Hemisphere is December through February.
 In the temperate Southern Hemisphere, the peak influenza season is June through August.
 Travelers to tropical zones are at risk all year.
 Exposure to an infected person from another hemisphere, such as on a cruise ship or package tour, can lead to an outbreak of influenza at any time or place.

 Air-pressure changes during ascent and descent of aircraft can facilitate the development of sinusitis and otitis media.
-Intermingling of large numbers of people in airports, travel hubs, transport vehicles, cruise ships, and hotels can also facilitate transmission.
-Direct airborne transmission aboard aircraft is unusual because of frequent air recirculation and filtration, although sporadic cases of SARS, influenza, tuberculosis, and other diseases have occurred in modern aircraft.
+Intermingling of large numbers of people in airports, travel hubs, transport vehicles, cruise ships, and hotels can also facilitate transmission of respiratory pathogens.
+Direct airborne transmission aboard aircraft is unusual because of frequent air recirculation and filtration, although influenza, tuberculosis, and other diseases have resulted from transmission in modern aircraft.
 Transmission of infection may occur between passengers who are seated near one another, usually through direct contact or droplets.